Range High School: 21st century

 Range High School received specialist school status in mathematics and computing in 2005 following large fundraising activities involving parents, local businesses and The Ogden Trust.
 Upon its gaining specialist status, a government grant was provided to the school, allowing investment in new technology and building work, making what was formerly a geography department into an IT suite, and adding interactive whiteboards in many classrooms.

 Previously a community school administered by Sefton Metropolitan Borough Council, in November 2011 Range High School converted to academy status.

 In December 2018, the school received "requires improvement" during their November 2018 Ofsted inspection, having previously achieved five consecutive "outstanding" judgements.
 As well as criticism of school leaders, the report also repeatedly highlighted the poor behaviour of a minority group of boys, while noting that girls made "very strong progress" overall by a magnitude of half a grade better than boys.
 Headteacher Graham Aldridge subsequently resigned from his post in early 2019.
+The school received an Ofsted rating of "good" in 2022.

-During January 2022, the school took the decision to remove the boys' toilet doors to deter "anti-social behaviour" which was quoted to leave kids feeling uncomfortable.
+During January 2022, the school took the decision to remove the boys' toilet doors to deter "anti-social behaviour" which was quoted to leave boys feeling uncomfortable.
 Deputy headteacher Tom Dolly said that they decided to remove the doors due to anti-social behaviour and denied boys' privacy was affected by their choice.
 Some boys also stated their fears of sexism as the girls' toilets still had doors.